 - Students of any race, ethnicity, or religious affiliation

 Proposals may address designing and implementing curriculum and instruction that is inclusive and culturally responsive of all races, ethnicities, and religious affiliations.

 Please note: we do welcome all proposals – those with a connection to our theme as well as those that address topics of general interest in the field.

 Time Slot Options:

-Thursday will feature more in-depth three and six hour workshops.
-Proposals with direct connection to the theme will be given priority, but proposals on any relevant topic will be considered.
-These workshops can feature more opportunities for interaction and offer more in depth treatment of high-interest current issues in world language education.
+Thursday will feature more in-depth three and six-hour workshops.
+Proposals with a direct connection to the theme will be given priority, but proposals on any relevant topic will be considered.
+These workshops can feature more opportunities for interaction and offer more in-depth treatment of high-interest current issues in world language education.
 Up to two co-presenters may be listed for a pre-conference workshop.

 Sessions are one hour in length and may or may not be specifically aligned to the conference theme.
 Up to five co-presenters may be listed, including the main presenter/contact.

 Ten sessions will be designated as Featured Sessions and will be highlighted in the program.
 These are sessions which the Program Committee has selected for their strong connection to the theme.

 If you have a technology-related idea that doesn’t necessarily fit the hour-long session model or would lend itself well to attendee hands-on learning opportunities, consider presenting in our #techlab, during which multiple presenters will set up in a tech ‘fair’.
 Attendees will have the option of staying at one table or walking around to visit as many as possible.
 A full description of your presentation will be included in the conference program.